By Angela Simmonds

+Racism, racial profiling and more intense police scrutiny of African Nova Scotians lead to the over-representation of racialized people in arrests and custody.
 African Nova Scotians are 2.3% of the provincial population (most live in the Halifax area).
-In 2014 in Halifax, there were 6,798 street checks in Halifax (1.7% of population).
-In the same year in Halifax, 16% of youth sentenced to a correctional facility were African Nova Scotians,14% of adults sentenced to jail were African Nova Scotian.
-In 2017, Halifax Regional Police (HRP) released a report which indicated that 33% of Halifax's Black population had been a victim of police checks.
-I would argue that racism, racial profiling and more intense police scrutiny of African Nova Scotians may explain the over-representation of racialized people in arrests and custody.
-These statistics may explain the over-representation of African Nova Scotians in arrests.
+Yet in 2014, 16% of youth sentenced to a correctional facility in Nova Scotia were African Nova Scotians and 14% of adults sentenced to provincial jail time were African Nova Scotian.
+In 2017, Halifax Regional Police (HRP) released a report which indicated 33% of Halifax Black population had been a victim of police checks..

 It is essential to understand your rights and responsibilities under the law in order to better protect yourself from racial profiling.

-Several sections of the Charter are relevant to someone who has been racially profiled; in particular, sections 7, 8, 9, 10,11, and 15.
+Several sections of the Charter are relevant to someone who has been racially profiled, especially sections 7, 8, 9, 10, 11, and 15.

-Section 7: Everyone has the right to life, liberty and security (physical and psychological safety) of the person and the right not to be deprived thereof except in accordance with the principles of fundamental justice.
+Section 7: Everyone has the right to life, liberty and security of the person and the right not to be deprived thereof except in accordance with the principles of fundamental justice.

 This section means the government can only limit or take away these rights if they follow fair legal procedures that are based on just laws.
 For example, if you are accused of a crime you have a right to a “fair judicial process”, including:

 - a lawyer to represent you against serious charges;

 Section 8: Everyone has the right to be secure against unreasonable search and seizure.